BIR Form Types Every Employer Must Be Familiar With

 Updating Registered Address

-The BIR form 1905 can be used to update the address of a registered taxpayer for several reasons:
+The BIR form 1905 can be used to update the address of a registered taxpayer for several transfers:

-The Bureau of Internal Revenue Form 1905 must be accomplished by the business owner/taxpayer.
+Furthermore, the Bureau of Internal Revenue Form 1905 must be accomplished by the business owner/taxpayer.
 The same shall be then passed to the RDO where the business is located.
-Upon receiving the application, the RDO will process the transfer to the new RDO within five (5) days.
+After receiving the application, the RDO will process the transfer to the new RDO within five (5) days.

 Several documents need to be passed to the processing RDO along with the form.
 This includes a copy of the following documents: